 Mission Statement | Library Values | 2017-2019 Strategic Plan | How Are We Funded? | How Are We Governed? | Library Foundation | Library History | Library Newsletters | Library Policies | Staff | Support the Library

 - Literacy and Learning: Empower others to improve themselves, increase their knowledge, and realize their potential.

-- Service: Committ to making the library user-friendly, courteous and approachable, and measure all projects and plans in terms of service.
-Be engaged, informed and provide excellent service to all.
+- Service: Commit to making the library user-friendly, courteous, and approachable; and measure all projects and plans in terms of service.
+Be engaged, informed, and provide excellent service to all.

 2017 – 2019 Strategic Plan